shelt/freecoin-legacy/README.md

 # freecoin

 **freecoin** is a fully-functional cryptocurrency I'm making for fun.
+Unlike most  cryptocurrencies which followed Bitcoin (litecoin, dogecoin), freecoin uses no Bitcoin source code.

 ## Background